 This receiver is okay to a degree for casual listening, and can be fun to spin the dials on, but it isn't a great performer, especially if compared to more modern receivers.
 A quick glance at eBay reveals many of these go for between $20.00 to $60.00.

 It goes without saying that if you come into possession of one, it is highly suggested that due to it's age you have it checked out by a competent radio technician.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Hallicrafters S-38D.
+We collect prices paid by real hams over the years to help you estimate the value of new a used Hallicrafters S-38D.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Hallicrafters S-38D might be around:
+Based on historic data, today's second-hand price of the Hallicrafters S-38D is around: